Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

 Solo form practice is an important aspect in any kungfu training.
-But its purpose is not just to please spectators.
-There are many benefits we can derive from set practice, like learning correct form and flow, familiarizing ourselves with Taijiquan techniques for combat, generating an energy flow, developing internal force, focusing our mind, and expanding our spirit.
-We enjoy a chi flow after performing a set and complete by entering silence.
+There are many benefits, like learning correct form and flow, familiarizing ourselves with Taijiquan techniques for combat, generating an energy flow, developing internal force, focusing our mind, and expanding our spirit.
 Those who are ready may have a glimpse of Tao.

 Wahnam Taijiquan Tai Chi Chuan

-We progress to developing combat skills in stationary Pushing Hands.
-We purposely reduce the techniques to the minimum so as to focus on developing skills.
-We use "White Snake Shoots Venom" for attack, and "Immortal Waves Sleeves" for defence.
-When the attack is short-range, we deflect it with our arm.
-When the attack is medium-range, we sink back our stance using waist rotation.
+We purposely reduce the techniques to the minimum in Pushing Hands so as to focus on developing skills.
+When an attack is short-range, we deflect it with our arm.
+When an attack is medium-range, we sink back our stance using waist rotation.
 Amongst the skills developed in this stationary Pushing Hands are being relaxed throughout, generating an energy flow, sensing an opponent's momentum and feelings, and using an opponent's momentum to defeat him.

 Wahnam Taijiquan Tai Chi Chuan